loafiebread/civ1498-proj2/README.md

 # civ1498-proj2
-Toronto Bike Share data analysis and comparison of rider behavior in 2019 and 2020.
+Toronto Bike Share data analysis and comparison of rider behavior in 2017 to 2021.
 Team TEXX